-Product revenues reported for the financial year were sourced from foreign countries, specifically the United States, South Korea and Greece.
-More than 10% of product revenue is sourced from one customer in the United States, a total of \$445,320 (2020: Nil) from received from this during reporting period.
+Product revenues reported for the financial year were sourced from foreign countries, specifically the United States.
+South Korea and Greece.
+More than 10% of product revenue is sourced from one customer in the United States, a total of \$445,320 (2020: Nil) was received from this customer during the reporting period.
 Other income recorded in the reporting period was sourced in Australia.